 There are chemicals and pesticides used commonly by exterminators that can kill spiders, but these are often dangerous for your family and pets, and not environmentally friendly since these pests are actually important and are needed to balance our ecosystem.
 Unlike other pests, spiders do not carry disease-causing bacteria.
 Arachnids actually help control the spread of disease by eating bugs like mosquitoes, cockroaches, and fleas that can give diseases to humans.

 5 Ways to Get Rid of Spiders

-- Get rid of their food source and shelters
+- Remove their food and shelter sources

-- Pay special attention to your basement
+- Clean your basement

-- Use a spider repellant
+- Use a spider deterrent

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

 2) Clean and Tidy Up Your Basement

 Your basement is the perfect hiding place for the most common house spiders.

 They would much rather live outside in an ideal environment, but in many circumstances, they find their way to your basement in search of food and shelter.
 They like cool, dark areas, and feel most at home in places that contain dust and clutter, where they can easily take shelter from predators.
 Insects are also fond of basements — offering spiders an abundant food supply.
 Your main living quarters aren’t as attractive to these eight-legged uninvited guests, because they don’t like noise and movement.

 They are also attracted to living conditions that contain moisture, like water heaters, windows, and drains, so don’t be surprised if you see spider webs around openings.